cockroachdb/docs/v2.1/use-the-built-in-sql-client.md

 To exit the interactive shell, use `\q` or `ctrl-d`.

 {{site.data.alerts.callout_success}}
-If you want to experiment with CockroachDB SQL but don't have a cluster already running, you can use the [`cockroach demo`](cockroach-demo.html) command to open a shell to a temporary, in-memory cluster.
+If you want to experiment with CockroachDB SQL but do not have a cluster already running, you can use the [`cockroach demo`](cockroach-demo.html) command to open a shell to a temporary, in-memory cluster.
 {{site.data.alerts.end}}

 ## Synopsis